ahadrez/app/README.md

 # Kubernetes blue green deployments

-This report holds workflow that allows you to perform blue/green deployments on a Kubernetes cluster.
+This repo holds workflow that allows you to perform blue/green deployments on a Kubernetes cluster.

 # Prerequisites/Infrastrcture
 infrastrcutre setup is outside the scopre of this demo.